tomersa/signal_interpreter/README.md

 Signal [SigCgt] -> ('INT', 'TERM', '32', '33')
 ```

-* Notice how SigCgt contains the term since it is catching TERM signal.
+* Notice how SigCgt contains the 'TERM' since it is catching the 'TERM' signal.
 Because of the line:
 ```python
 	signal.signal(signal.SIGTERM, signal_handler)
 ```